25prabhu10/notes/docs/Non-Sorted/Interview/FrontEnd.md

 ## Angular 10

-1. How to use TypeScript to write Angular applications.
+1. How to use TypeScript to write Angular applications
-2. All about directives and components, including the creation of custom directives/components.
+2. All about directives and components, including the creation of custom directives/components
 3. How data binding works?
 4. What Pipes are and how to use them?
 5. How to access the Web (eg. RESTful servers)?